haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Range: Touch
 Components: V, S, M (diamonds worth 300 gp, which the spell consumes) Duration: Instantaneous
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 175

 You touch a creature that has died within the last minute.
 That creature returns to life with 1 hit point.
 This spell can’t return to life a creature that has died of old age, nor can it restore any missing body parts.
 Rope Trick